jontywigster/hyper-v_sensie_build/README.md

 ## Converting a Windows ISO to a VHDX
-I originally built Windows VMs from WDS but, among other things, had to wait to a Windows VM to POST then boot via PXE.
+I originally built Windows VMs from WDS but, among other things, had to wait fora a Windows VM to POST then boot via PXE.
 This took a while.
 While searching for alternatives I came across https://github.com/fdcastel/Hyper-V-Automation.
 It's superb and what you should be looking at.

 Many thanks indeed to fdcastel and the original author!